 Lory Kohn's Various Claims to Glory and Ignominy

 As editor of Rocky Mountain Musical Express from 1975-1977, Lory saw and met virtually every national and international act which came through Colorado.
-The more acts he saw and the more he worked at his own songwriting, the more convinced he became that he was capable of songwriting at a high level.
+The more acts he saw and the more he worked at his own songwriting, the more convinced he became that he was capable of doing it at a high level.

-Won the 1981 KBCO Songwriting Contest with co-writer Steven Solomon for "Lolita"—a 3-verse condensation of the Nabokov novel—gaining instant notoriety for the fledgling Milkmen at a time when country music dominated the Rocky Mountain airwaves.
+Won the 1981 KBCO Songwriting Contest with co-writer Steven Solomon for "Lolita"—his 3-verse condensation of the Nabokov novel—gaining instant notoriety for the fledgling Milkmen at a time when country music dominated the Rocky Mountain airwaves.
 The band had received extensive airplay the previous year when their theme song, "Late Night Delivery," was a finalist in the same contest.

 In 1984, placed "Love Won't Listen" in the cinematic classic, Revenge of the Nerds, Pt II.